Preparing for your visit or stay at Children's Health℠

 - Print out and complete the new patient forms and bring them with you to your first visit.

+We focus on a family-friendly environment to help make your child's surgery day at Children’s as comfortable as possible.
+We want you and your child to know what to expect every step of the way.
 Your doctor may be sending you to Children's for only the day (even if your child is having surgery).
 You will have access to all our special services and care.

 If your child is having day surgery, you will be scheduled for a pre-surgical assessment appointment.
 At that time, you will get important information about preparing for surgery, such as limiting food and drink in the hours before surgery.
 Please follow the instructions carefully.